davekinkead/thesis/chapters/03/chapter.coffee.md

 author: Dave Kinkead
 email: d.kinkead@uq.edu.au
 status: Rough Outline
-bibliography: /Users/dave/Dropbox/Research/readings/.library.bibtex
 license: CC-BY-SA
+bibliography: /users/davekinkead/Dropbox/Research/readings.library.bibtex

 ---

-# Philosophy & Simulation
+# Philosophy & Computers

-A review of how simulation has been used in philosophy
+A review of how computers has been used in philosophy

+### Concepts

+  - computation: solving problems with algorithms

+### Perspectives

+  - digital vs computational philosophy (how computers are used)
+    - @goodman1968 digital vs analog
+    - @lewis1971
+  - incremental vs transformational use (degree of innovation: a digital replacement or something new)
+  - production vs discemination vs consumption of philosophy

+## Introduction

 ### Outline